waj919/javascript_project/README.md

  ## Functionality & MVPs
  In Bubble Trouble, users will be able to:
   * Move left and right and shoot at bubbles on the screen
-  * Have 5 lives and lose a live for each bubble that hit them
+  * Have 5 lives
+  * Lose a life when they collide with a bubble
-  * Have a timer to finish the round
+  * Have a timer to end the round.
+     * When timer gets to 0 and there are still bubbles left, you lose a life.
+     * If you destroy all bubbles, you move on to the next round
+  * Experience different levels of difficulties by moving on to next round
+     * Levels will get harder by having larger and more bubbles.
   * Have a current score showing how they are doing

 In addition, this project will include:
   * Instructions on how to play the game and the rules